The goal of parabolizing is to produce a mirror that focuses light perfectly at the highest powers.

 Should the mirror be gradually transformed from spherical to parabolic or should the mirror be divided into zones, where each zone is parabolized before continuing on, or perhaps a combination of the two approaches?
 Some spinning strategies (slightly smaller sub diameter lap slightly offset from the mirror that is spun at high speed face up call) for zonal parabolizing.
 That is, the 90% zone is parabolized, then the 80% zone and so forth, by gradually moving the freely spinning sub diameter lap inward.

 I've had good luck using the parabolize the entire mirror gradually approach.
-Here's a graphic showing how I parabolized a 20.25 inch [51cm] F2.9.
-The nearly straight Ronchi bands indicate smooth parabolas at each stage (40, 60, 75, 85, 90, 95, 100 percent correction)
+Here we want nearly straight Ronchi bands indicating smooth parabolas at each stage (40, 60, 75, 85, 90, 95, 100 percent correction).

 I start with warming the pitch lap with a heat gun.
 I want the pitch warmed just enough so that it can be pressed into perfect contact.
 Too much heat will remove volatiles from the pitch and warm the glass causing all sorts of havoc.
 I press the lap for a few seconds, then rotate and reposition the lap slightly and press again.
 I repeat until satisfied with the contact.
 After contact I renew the channels and microfaceting with a soapy aluminum bar or wooden dowel.
 I place the mirror back on the lap, rotating and moving every few seconds, until the glass and lap have equilibrated to the same temperature.
 This whole process takes 5-15 minutes and is necessary for consistent results.
 However long it takes though, don't settle for less than the desired contact or equilibrium.